bengfarrell/rgf-blog/content/blog/2016-03-29-ivy-room-albany-review.md

 [![Ivy Room Pool Table and Booths](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/The-Ivy-03-481x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/The-Ivy-03.jpg)

 A healthy handful of patrons had gathered at Ivy Room after work on a Friday for Happy Hour, which lasts from 3 to 7.
-The $20 we paid for a later round of four drinks makes me think Happy Hour prices extend later at the discretion of the bartender -- make friends with your bartenders, y’all.
+The $20 we paid for a later round of four drinks makes me think Happy Hour prices extend later at the discretion of the bartender—make friends with your bartenders, y’all.

 Music starts at 9 pm, but come earlier, and you may get a preview of the show through sound checks.